living-atlases/generator-living-atlas/generators/app/templates/README.md

 ### Rerunning the generator

-You can rerun the generator with the option `--replay` to use all the previous responses and regenerate the inventories with some modification (if for instance you want to add a new service, or using a new version of this generator with improvements).
+You can rerun the generator with the option `yo living-atlas --replay` to use all the previous responses and regenerate the inventories with some modification (if for instance you want to add a new service, or using a new version of this generator with improvements).

+You can also use `yo living-atlas --replay-dont-ask` if you only want to repeat the inventories generation (for instance, with a new version of the living-atlas generator to get some update, or when you edit carefully the `../.yo-rc.json` answers file to, for instance, enable ssl or some service, and only want to regenerate the inventories with the changes).

+Also, you can use `--debug` to see some verbose debug info.

 We recommend to override and set variables adding then to `<%= LA_pkg_name %>-local-extras.yml` and `<%= LA_pkg_name %>-spatial-local-extras.yml` without modify the generated `<%= LA_pkg_name %>-inventory.yml` and `<%= LA_pkg_name %>-spatial-inventory.yml`, so you can rerun the generator in the future without lost local changes.
 The `*-local-extras.sample` files will be updated with future versions of this generator, so you can compare from time to time these samples with your `*-local-extras.yml` files to add new vars, etc.